Organisation-404/.github/profile/README.md

 # 🌐 Organization-404

 **Mission**
 🔒 **Organization-404** is on the mission to create open-source solutions for every cyber world needs.
-We aim to shape a secure digital future through tools that challenge the norms, setting new standards for privacy-first solutions in cyberspace.
+We aim to shape a secure digital future through tools that challenge the norms, setting new standards for security-focused solutions in cyberspace.

 ---